 Generally speaking, things like Beanie Babies, modern trading cards and Precious Moments figurines were produced in such staggering quantities that you can’t give them away.

 Focus instead on less-obvious items.
 Timeless clothing, unique midcentury pieces and well-made vintage household products are consistently hot categories.

-Recently, I found a 72-piece set of stainless steel flatware from the 1970s.
+Once, I found a 72-piece set of stainless-steel flatware from the 1970s.
 I flipped it within a week for a $70 profit.